efrainpalencia/inventory-management/README.md

 ### **AddinhousePartController.java**

-**Lines 43-46:** Added logic to enforce minimun and maximum values.
+**Lines 43-46:** Added logic to enforce minimum and maximum values.

 ### **AddOutsourcedPartController.java**

-**Lines 44-47:** Added logic to enforce minimun and maximum values.
+**Lines 44-47:** Added logic to enforce minimum and maximum values.

 ## **I. Unit Tests for Maximum and Minimum Fields**